✨ Rush Shell Features

 Parameter Expansion with Modifiers

-Advanced variable expansion with POSIX sh modifiers for powerful string manipulation
+Advanced variable expansion with POSIX sh modifiers for powerful string manipulation.
+Supports both $VAR and ${VAR} brace syntax for all variable types including special variables like $LINENO.

 Default Values